achaykovsky/fluidSimulation/README.md

 3. Added surface tension force (not commited yet).
 4. Fixed a bug on the forces class (prevented simulation from running).

+## Fourteen Week:
+Added some description about surface tension.
+Exams period - took a break from programming.

 # SPH Summary